psu13/mutable-hakyll/posts/measurement.md

 We start with a beam of particles where each particle is in a completely random state.
 Electrons (say) go in the left hole and the spin up stuff is directed out the top right hole and the spin down stuff comes out the bottom right hole.
-We can when consider what happens if we take a bunch of devices like this, chain them together, and take sequential measurements.
+We can then consider what happens if we take a bunch of devices like this, chain them together, and take sequential measurements.